Spin42/hollyday/README.md

 ### What's this?

-This is a simple wfh bot for Slack.
+This is a simple pto and wfh bot for multiple Slack teams.

 ### Run